cusux/aap/README.md

-# aap
+# Ansible Role: AAP

-Ansible role for AAP
+Installs AAP the most simple way possible.
+Not pretty, but it works.